 (b) Perform verification testing as described in Section 8, Attachment G, Load Resource Tests.

-(8) Hydro Unit(s) – Modes of RRS that will be counted:
+(8) Generation Resource operating in synchronous condenser fast-response mode – Modes of RRS and/or ECRS that will be counted:

-(a) Synchronous condenser fast response mode - described in item (3) of Protocol Section 3.18;
+(a) Synchronous condenser fast response mode - described in item (3)(b) or (4)(c) of Protocol Section 3.18;

-(b) Generation MW mode - For any hydro Generation Resource with a 5% droop setting operating as a generator, the amount of RRS provided may never be more than 20% of the High Sustained Limit (HSL);
+(b) Generation MW mode - For any Generation Resource with a 5% droop setting operating as a generator, the amount of RRS provided is dependent upon the verified droop characteristics of the Resource;

-(c) Synchronous Condenser Mode in “Manual” Dispatch Mode - Units will supply MWs based on operator action within the ten-minute Protocol requirement for supplying RRS.
+(c) Synchronous Condenser Mode in “Manual” Dispatch Mode - Units will supply MWs based on operator action within the ten-minute Protocol requirement for supplying RRS or ECRS.
 Once deployed these units are frequency responsive; and